 In 2017, we launched our Odyssey program.
-At the wake of CA-run institutions closing its doors to its severely disabled patients, we were one ofthe first organizations to provide these adults, who have been institutionalized at Sonoma and Porterville Developmental Centers for most of their lives, with a quality community-based care program in the greater Sacramento area.
+During the wake of CA-run institutions closing their doors to severely disabled patients, we were one of the first organizations to provide these adults, who have been institutionalized at Sonoma and Porterville Developmental Centers for most of their lives, with a quality community-based care program in the greater Sacramento area.
 With the opening of Odyssey, 30+ more clients were served in the Rancho Cordova area.

 Though initially founded as a support for parents of children with cerebral palsy, UCP of Sacramento and Northern California now serves all people with disabilities, including autism, Down syndrome, cerebral palsy, epilepsy, intellectual disabilities, learning disorders and sensory impairments.
 UCP is now a nonprofit agency serving 6,004 children and adults each month through multiple programs and services that empower people with developmental disabilities to live life without limits.

 UCP is the region’s leading provider of evidence-based practices that enable children and adults living with disabilities and their families to better their abilities to live a life with increased independence, productivity and self-confidence.
 With more than 85 percent of our clients considered low- or middle-income, our services are pivotal to improving their quality of life, alleviating barriers to independence and helping individuals of all ages reach their full potential.